TTI, Inc.: Relevant chronology

 Semiconductor distributor Symmetry Electronics was added to the TTI Family of Companies in 2017.
 Symmetry is a technical distributor of wireless, cellular, Bluetooth, embedded and video semiconductor technology.

 In 2018, TTI acquired South Korean CHANGNAM, a specialty distributor of semiconductors principally focused on automotive, consumer electronics, industrial and wireless end markets, and RFMW Ltd., a RF and Microwave component distributor headquartered in Silicon Valley, California.
 Subsequently the company announced the formation of the new subsidiary, TTI Semiconductor Group.

 Also in 2018, the company acquired Compona AG of Switzerland and Compona’s German subsidiary Cosy Electronics GmbH.
 Both Compona and Cosy are distributors of interconnect products and provide services such as in-house assembly of specific connector ranges and support on custom cable harnesses.

-July 2019 Sager Electronics completed the acquisition of Technical Power Systems (TPS), a specialist in the production of custom battery assemblies, headquartered in Lisle, Illinois.
+in July 2019 subsidiary Sager Electronics completed the acquisition of Technical Power Systems (TPS), a specialist in the production of custom battery assemblies, headquartered in Lisle, Illinois.

-January 2020 Exponential Technology Group acquired Connected Development, a leading contract design firm specializing in wireless technology, headquartered in Cary, North Carolina.
+In January 2020 subsidiary Exponential Technology Group acquired Connected Development, a leading contract design firm specializing in wireless technology, headquartered in Cary, North Carolina.

-August 2021 Exponential Technology Group acquired Paragon Innovations, an engineering design services firm headquartered in Richardson, Texas.
+In August 2021 subsidiary Exponential Technology Group acquired Paragon Innovations, an engineering design services firm headquartered in Richardson, Texas.

-January 2022 TTI, Inc. acquired SMD, Inc., a specialty, authorized distributor of electronic and electrical components, services, and logistic solutions, headquartered in Irvine, California.
+In January 2022 TTI, Inc. acquired SMD, Inc., a specialty, authorized distributor of electronic and electrical components, services, and logistic solutions, headquartered in Irvine, California.

+In August 2022 subsidiary Exponential Technology Group acquires BGM Electronic Services, an engineering design services firm based in Auburn Hills, Michigan.

+In October 2022 TTI acquired Ecopac Power Ltd., a specialist UK and Ireland distributor of power supplies and LED drivers.

+In January 2023 subsidiary Exponential Technology Group acquired Braemac Pty.
+Ltd., an Australian based distributor of electronic components with 17 offices worldwide.